vulcanize/uniswap-watcher-ts/packages/erc20-watcher/README.md

 Update `environments/local.toml` with database connection settings for both the databases.

-Update the `upstream` config in `environments/local.toml` and provide the `ipld-eth-server` GQL API and the `indexer-db` postgraphile endpoints.
+Update the `upstream` config in `environments/local.toml` and provide the `ipld-eth-server` GQL API endpoint.

 ## Run